 Entries are due by 4 April 2018.
 Practices will be assessed by a panel of judges for relevance, replicability, strong outcomes and innovation.
 The top three entries will be recognized.
 Winners will receive free travel to the October 2018 International Technical Meeting on Ageing at Home in Quebec, Canada, where they will receive a formal award.
 Winning programmes will also be publicized broadly through GIA and WHO networks and publications.

 For a full description of the Innovation@Home competition, please see: Innovation@Home

 Featured Event: WHO/IFA Webinar Series – 28 February

-The International Federation on Aging and the World Health Organization Department of Ageing and Life Course are pleased to co-present the seventh instalment of the IFA/WHO Webinar Series - Social Inclusion and the Design of Age-friendly Spaces.
+The International Federation on Aging and the World Health Organization Department of Ageing and Life Course co-presented the seventh instalment of the IFA/WHO Webinar Series - on Social Inclusion and the Design of Age-friendly Spaces.
 Speaker: Dr Ryan Woolrych, Associate Professor in Urban Studies at Heriot Watt University, Scotland; Adjunct Professor at the Gerontology Research Centre, Simon Fraser University, Canada.

 The IFA/WHO Webinar Series features experts from around the world exploring a number of critical and emerging topics on Healthy Ageing.
 All attendees are welcome - older adults, local, regional and national government policymakers, NGOs, clinicians, urban planners, and all those with an interest in building age-friendly environments.